A digital nomad is… wait, what is a digital nomad?

 Where to go is the fun part.
 This is usually why you go in the first place and the options are endless.
 Even five years ago it was still a challenge to find a reliable place to work.
 Now there are cowork spaces virtually everywhere and mobile Wi-Fi almost everywhere else.

-How to Become Digital and Work Remotely
+How to Become Digital and Telecommute

 Now let’s get really practical and explore how to find work that will support your lifestyle.